luisokech/Data-Science-projects/Projects/Portfolio.md

 # Data Science Portfolio
-Repository containing portfolio of data science projects completed by me for academic, self learning, and hobby purposes.
+Repository containing portfolio of data science projects completed by me for academic and self learning.
 Presented in the form of Jupyter notebooks

 - **Email**: [luisokech@gmail.com](luisokech@gmail.com)
 - **LinkedIn**: [linkedin.com/in/luis-okech](www.linkedin.com/in/luis-okech)